-Indigenous data will have other considerations, for example but not limited to OCAP principles.
-With Indigenous partners, BORN is developing an Indigenous engagement strategy to better inform and support the use and governance of Indigenous people's data in a respectful, culturally safe, accessible way that ensures individual privacy and confidentiality and is responsive to the needs of individuals and communities.
+Alongside Indigenous partners, BORN is developing an Indigenous engagement strategy to better inform and support the use and governance of Indigenous people's data in a respectful, culturally safe, accessible way that ensures individual privacy and confidentiality and is responsive to the needs of individuals and communities.
 This work is part of a separate portfolio to the work being carried out by the Health Equity Advisory Group.